AbeKazuo1003/solana_nft_marketplace/README.md

-# CGC NFT Marketplace Program
+# Solana NFT Marketplace Program

 ## About